 Use this SleepFoundation.org link for the most current discount on 30 sheets

-Our favorite microfiber sheets are the Brooklyn Bedding Brushed Microfiber Sheets.
-The sheets are brushed, meaning the fibers have been gently lifted for an even softer, fluffier feel.
-The sheets are made of 100 percent polyester microfiber with a tight weave that helps ensure maximum durability and resistance against pilling.
+These microfiber sheets from Brooklyn Bedding are brushed, meaning the fibers have been gently lifted for an even softer, fluffier feel.
+The sheets are made of 100% polyester microfiber with a tight weave that helps ensure maximum durability and resistance against pilling.